 By law you are responsible for your rental property and its management.
 Do your due diligence to ensure you know your rights and responsibilities.

 After you have done your research and due diligence you need to advertise your rental property and start screening tenants.
 Currently Rentezy users can trial our rental advertising services for FREE.
-The free trial advertising package allows users to advertise unlimited rental properties using our standard advertisement for a duration of 3 months.
-After the free trial finishes, private landlords can advertise one rental property for $33 (including GST) for up to 2 months.
+The free advertising package allows users to advertise unlimited rental properties using our standard advertisement for a duration of 6 months.
+After the free package finishes, private landlords can pay to advertise single advertisements.
 See our advertising packages for more details about each package.

 Article written by: Lynda Galway, the Managing Director of Open4rent Pty Ltd.